dev-jarial/ChatGPT-Platform/README.md

 ## The API are created on the FastAPI framework and DataBase is used for storing the conversation and file is SQLite3
-From requirements.txt --> install the all libs (I created this created project on Ubuntu , may work on all OS)
+From requirements.txt --> install the all libs (I created this created project on Ubuntu , may work on all OS) Need the openai api-key gpt4 for vision model support

 "/signup" There is the Sign up functionality which allow user to register and then an email verification mail sent on the user registered email address. "/verify-otp" User have to verify the email address by putting the OTP within 3 mins (lib totp: created a secrect key for verify the otp)